bquast/bquast.github.io/_posts/2014-08-08-customise-jekyll-blog.md

 ## Global options

 As I mentioned in [yesterday's post](/jeyll-blog), general setting can be set in the `_config.yml` file.
-The contents of the file depend on the theme defaults, but they will generally look very similar.
+The exact contents of this file depend on the theme defaults, but they will generally look very similar.
 In my case the file looks like this.

 ```